-Contact the Board of Education office at 609-716-5000, Ext.
+Contact the district registration office at 609-716-5000, Ext.
 2734 to submit your lease, deed or settlement statement.
 No changes can be made without these legal documents.
-The Board of Education Office will notify transportation of the new address.
+The registration office will notify transportation of the new address.

 Driving & Parking Safety